rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 }
 ```

-The `userData` field contains a base64-encoded string, which when decoded, looks like this:
+The `userData` field contained a base64-encoded string, which when decoded, looked like this:

 ```bash
 #!/bin/bash